 One museum gallery is dedicated to the life of martyred civil rights leader and Jackson resident Medgar Evers.

 The first part of the exhibit focuses on his formative years and how he was influenced by his parents.
 Even as a boy, Medgar’s family called him “the saint” for his practice of self-discipline and clean living.

 Visitors are invited to leave written reflections of their experience in the gallery by answering the question, “How would you make Mississippi better?”

-The museum is open daily, except Sundays, and all admission fees are $5.50 or lower.
+The museum is open daily, except Sundays, and admission fees apply.

 Follow this link to access my personal photos from the Smith Robertson Museum & Cultural Center.